TheOsceola - FSU basketball coasts past USC Upstate for second straight win

 Cleveland has had eight or more rebounds in each of the last three games after he didn't have more than seven in any of FSU's first nine games.

+"I think that's the competitive nature of this young man.
+He realizes that we're playing small-ball as compared to what we've become accustomed to and so we need him to be more aggressive and he's responding," Hamilton said of Cleveland's improved rebounding.
+"That's just part of growing up and maturing, accepting the responsibility that is given to you on the team and going out and trying to do what is required of him.
+That's a heavy load to carry."

-He was supplemented by Darin Green Jr., who had 15 points, Caleb Mills, who scored 13, and Naheem McLeod, who added a season-high 12 points.
+Cleveland's performance was supplemented by Darin Green Jr., who had 15 points, Caleb Mills, who scored 13, and Naheem McLeod, who added a season-high 12 points.
+Overall, 65 of FSU's 80 points came from its five starters, all of whom scored nine or more points.

 USC Upstate was led by 20 points from sophomore guard Floyd Rideau Jr., who was 4 of 7 from three-point range.
 This made up for the fact that the team's leading scorer this season, Jordan Gainey, was 2 of 19 from the floor with nine points.